-

 ESL Services

-• For beginner or intermediate level EL students, services must be provided daily.
-If daily services are not possible, equivalent services may be provided with approval by the State Department of Education.
+- For beginner or intermediate level EL students, services must be provided daily.
+Equivalent services may be provided with approval by the State Department of Education.

 Grades and classroom success must be monitored by the ESL department or the ESL teacher.
-EL students are entitled to modifications and accommodations in content and grading to the extent that they can be successful.
+EL students are entitled to scaffolds and supports in content and grading to the extent that they can be successful.
 If failing grades are given, documentation should be provided to determine that the language proficiency level is not the cause.
 Students cannot be failed based solely on language proficiency.

 Parents of ELL students are provided communication in a language they understand, to the extent practicable.